 Why Do Addicts Isolate Themselves?

-Alcoholics and those addicted to drugs are usually lonely people.
-Even if you use these substances in an attempt to combat loneliness, they only exacerbate these feelings in the long run.
+Why do alcoholics isolate themselves?
+For many, the choice is out of their hands.
 As addiction progresses, many addicts find themselves losing the support of their family and friends, as well as damaging their healthy relationships.
-This may lead them even deeper into isolation, where their entire lonely existence centers around drugs or alcohol.
+This may lead them even deeper into isolation, where their entire existence centers around drugs, loneliness and alcohol.

 Ways to Overcome the Effects of Loneliness in Recovery